 Dozens of books and studies have been written in the past few years, and they all say it takes WORK, but at least now there’s hope.

-And I mean hope even if you’re over 50, or, yes, over 60 like I am.
+Or, yes, even if you’re over 60 like I am.
 I have always been by nature a negative person.
 Did you know that all humans are, to a greater or lesser extent?

 Think about it.
 When our brains were evolving, the main things to worry about were where finding food and shelter, and staying away from danger.